raihanrsdV1/Techathon_Preli_Straw_Hats/README.md

 - Enhances accessibility for a diverse customer base.
 - Reduces mistakes due to miscommunication.
 - Personalizes the dining experience for customers of different linguistic backgrounds.

----

-# Submission Info
-- **Video Demo**: [Google Drive Link Here]

-Thank you for considering our solution for Techathon Phase-01!